PhysiCell-Tools/python-loader/man/TUTORIAL_blender.md

 ### Load rectilinear grid vtk files

-I was not able to brdige that data yet.
+I was not able to bridge that data yet.

 <!-- Geometry nodes could be part of the solution,
 but I would have to write such a converter.